-Built to a design first used successfully in the early years of the 20th century, the hand-operated Boxford G200 "Universal" tool and cutter grinder employed a rear-mounted, rise-and-fall, swivelling head to carry the grinding wheel.
+Developed from an earlier model - though built to a design first used successfully in the early years of the 20th century - the hand-operated Boxford G200 "Universal" tool and cutter grinder employed a rear-mounted, rise-and-fall, swivelling head to carry the grinding wheel.
 As such, like similar models from, for example, Elite, Bauerle and vintage Jones & Shipman, it enjoyed the ability to perform not only as a particularly effective machine when engaged on cutter grinder work but also to act as both a surface and (with a motorised attachment on the table) a cylindrical grinder as well.
 While not in the same capacity class as, for example, the well-proven and popular Cincinnati No. 2, its intended use was for smaller work - and as a compliment to larger machines.

 Of a clean, modern appearance, the G200 was available as both a bench and cabinet-mounted model - though the latter appears to have been the more common with a stand that had a locking, 2-shelf cupboard.
 Manufactured from the 1970s until the late 1980s (the base price in 1977 being £1195) in 1988 when obviously desperate to get rid of excess stock, one dealer was advertising: "….due to an aborted export contract we are offering a 40% discount on the ex-works price…"